amandaghassaei/gpu-io/README.md

 }
 ```

-More info about using gpu-io with threejs can be found in the [ThreeJS Example](https://github.com/amandaghassaei/gpu-io/tree/main/examples/threejs).
+More info about using gpu-io with Threejs can be found in the [Threejs Example](https://github.com/amandaghassaei/gpu-io/tree/main/examples/threejs).

 ## Limitations/Notes